lbocken/public/wikim/README.md

 Wikipedia ; metrics ; text similarity ; graph ; sentiment analysis ; readability ; lexical diversity ;  ontology ; bayesian network

+## Coding Style
+Variable names are lowercase.
+Function names begin with verbs and uppercase.
+Compound variable names and compound function names are CamelCase.

+## A quick start with a few examples

-## How to Install
+### How to Install

-The latest development version:
+The latest development version (not on CRAN, not yet :) !)

 ``` r
 install.packages("glue")